2 Virology of COVID-19: Transmission, Variants & Treatments

 Icon for the Creative Commons Attribution 4.0 International License

-CUNY Teaching Resources on COVID-19 Copyright © 2022 by Jenette Allen-McCombs; Diane Banks; Sharon Beaumont-Bowman; Michael Bergen; Clarence Chan; Lesley Green-Rennis; Michele G. Greene; Nicole Kras; Jan Oosting; Fabienne Snowden; Grace Tursi-Wenzler; and Kathleen Karsten, PhD, RN is licensed under a Creative Commons Attribution 4.0 International License, except where otherwise noted.
+CUNY Teaching Resources on COVID-19 Copyright © 2022 by Jennette Allen-McCombs; Diane Banks; Sharon Beaumont-Bowman; Michael Bergen; Clarence Chan; Lesley Green-Rennis; Michele G. Greene; Nicole Kras; Jan Oosting; Fabienne Snowden; Grace Tursi-Wenzler; and Kathleen Karsten, PhD, RN is licensed under a Creative Commons Attribution 4.0 International License, except where otherwise noted.

 Share This Book